Bhatia (Hindu traditions) in India

 Prayer Points

-Pray that Bhatia people will see that their old systems of ethics and religion are not working, and that their only hope is in Jesus Christ.
+Pray that Bhatia people will see that their old systems of religion is not working, and that their only hope is in Jesus Christ.

-Pray that intercessors worldwide will pray for salvation of Bhatia people in India.
+Pray that intercessors worldwide will pray for the salvation of Bhatia people in India.